BCI-Walls: A robust methodology to predict success or failure in brain computer interfaces: Discussion

 As outlined in the introduction, EEG is contaminated with different forms of noise where EMG is the hardest to remove because of its broad frequency spectrum \cite{Goncharova2003} ranging from 20 to 80~Hz.
 The gold standard to measure the EMG contribution is by neuromuscular blockade where a subject is temporally paralysed and, thus, generates zero EMG.
-Measuring brain activity from a paralysed subject reveals substantial EMG contamination over 20~Hz \cite{Whitham2007} and matches our results where the SNR-wall is lowest if one uses a narrow bandpass around the 10~Hz alpha band \cite{Wolpaw1991} well below 20~Hz.
-However, to our knowledge only one paralysis-study calculated the signal to noise ratio \cite{Fitzgibbon2013} per frequency band which reports similar dB values in the region of 0dB to what we have obtained.
-Interestingly they also reported that the SNR ratio can be up to five fold (i.e. 17dB) higher for central electrodes using a Laplacian which would mean that the SNR were significantly above the SNR-wall.
-However, this is only the case for central electrodes and not frontally.
+Measuring brain activity from a paralysed subject reveals substantial EMG contamination above 20~Hz \cite{Whitham2007} and matches our results where the SNR-wall is lowest if one uses a narrow bandpass around the 10~Hz alpha band \cite{Wolpaw1991} steering clear of the EMG spectrum.